Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/README.md

 "M. Leandro and J. K. Nøland, "An Approach for Optimal Pre-Conditioning of the Analytical Field Solution of Slotless PM Machines," in IEEE Access, vol. 9, pp. 36748-36765, 2021,
 doi: 10.1109/ACCESS.2021.3062769."

 %---------------------------------------------------------------------------------------------------

+The directory named "Iron loss estimate" makes use of the field solution extended to the iron yoke region to estimate the iron losses.
+The field solution is conveniently post-processed and coupled to several laminations loss models based on different interpolating functions.
+Plese, refer to the following paper for further details:

+"M. Leandro, N. Elloumi, A. Tessarolo and J. K. Nøland, "Analytical Iron Loss Evaluation in the Stator Yoke of Slotless Surface-Mounted PM Machines," in IEEE Transactions on Industry Applications, vol. 58, no. 4, pp. 4602-4613, July-Aug.
+2022, doi: 10.1109/TIA.2022.3171528."

+%---------------------------------------------------------------------------------------------------